getjared/rude/docs.md

 3. `void focus_window(Window w)`
    - sets input focus to the specified window and raises it.
    - updates the active window for ewmh compliance.
+   - warps the pointer to the window's center if should_warp_pointer is set.

+4. `void warp_pointer_to_window(Window w)`
+   - moves the mouse pointer to the center of the specified window.
+   - only called when should_warp_pointer is set to 1.

 #### layouts